 This section covers:

 Human papillomavirus (HPV) primary screening, which is sometimes known as primary HPV testing, is a new way of examining cervical screening (smear test) samples.
 This method was trialled at six test sites in England by the NHS England Cervical Screening Programme.
-The trial was successful and in July 2016 it was announced that HPV primary screening will be being rolled out across the whole of England in 2019 .
-In January of 2016, the Welsh Government announced that they NHS will also be moving to HPV primary screening .
-This will start from April 2017, an will begin with a trial or ‘pilot’ programme that will cover around 20% of the women in Wales.
-After this, the full roll-out is expected to start in 2018/2019.
+The trial was successful and in July 2016 it was announced that HPV primary screening will be rolled out across the whole of England by the end of 2019 .
+The Welsh Government announced that they will also be moving to HPV primary screening from late 2018.
+In Scotland, HPV primary screening will be rolled out in 2019/2020.

 You can find out more about these HPV testing techniques and where in the UK they are used on our HPV testing page.